 WHERE TO STAY -

 I recommend staying right on the beach or as close as you can to it.
 Almost every beach has accommodation and shacks are typically non A/C as you don’t need it most of the year.
 You also have pricey and fancy beach huts if you want to live in luxury.
 As you move inland away from the beach, there are lots of hotels and resorts in a wide range of budgets.
-Check out an extensive list of goa hotels to decide where you would like to stay.
-You also may be able to find some savings with these Cleartrip coupons.

 If you want to relax and primarily spend time on the beaches with quiet dinners, I recommend you to stay way up in Morjim/Ashwem or Arambol.

 If you're the party person and enjoy the mayhem like I do, stay in Anjuna/Vagator.

 I personally prefer staying here because of the restaurants and parties and I travel to Morjim/Ashwem/Mandrem/Arambol to spend the day on these beaches.